Certificate Overview

 Can postdocs earn a Delta Certificate?

-Absolutely!
-It is optional whether you want to take Delta courses for transcriptable credit in order to ensure that dissertators, post-docs, academic staff and faculty can readily participate.
+Absolutely.
+It is optional whether you want to take Delta courses for transcript-able credit to ensure that dissertators, post-docs, academic staff, and faculty can readily participate.
 Of course, full participation is expected whether you have transcript credit for the course or not.

 Do I have to take courses for credit to earn Δ's for them?